Project logo

 Experience 2: Giving & Taking

 Two histories converge, the 14,000 year management of the territory by the Nation and the 400 year history of European presence in the same.
 We learn that ‘Civilization’ was already here, as was technology, governance, economy.
-We learn about the current state of commercial fishing (and its regulation) in the Bay.
+We learn a bit about the current state of commercial fishing (and its regulation) in the Bay.
 Enjoy the story of the return of Siqonomeq (Alewife), accomplished through the Peskotomuhkati-led removal of the Milltown Dam.

 Experience 3: Data & Experience